tvduong117/tvduong117/README.md

 ## I'm Thuan-An, a second year BME/Med Anthro Student @ UC Irvine.

-As a person who in incredibly invested in the interdiscplinary nature in all of science, I seek to challenge all aspects of myself, from being parts of startups for Engineering Student Council to competing in Kendo tournaments.
+As a person who in incredibly invested in the interdisciplinary nature present throughout all of science, I seek to challenge all aspects of myself, from being parts of startups for Engineering Student Council to competing in Kendo tournaments.

+One of the few things I hope to do will be to learn French and Chinese by my end of my four years at UCI, as well as secure a PhD spot(somewhere... somehow...)

+Feel free to reach out through [Linkedin](https://www.linkedin.com/in/tvduong/).

+Some more about me info...

 ### Favorite book:
 - *Fossil Men*, Kermit Pattison